mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ```

+Remember where we suggested you shouldn't copy our first code example because
+it was "awful"?
+Now the code is well documented, readable, and maintainable.
+We recommend copying this code.

 ## Test the APIs
 Using tools like `Istanbul` and `nodeunit` we can now easily test to the API
 we just documented for our shiny, new, and nearly bullet-proof `repeatFn`